DangerKlippers/danger-klipper/docs/MPC.md

 Steady_state_rate is used to recognize the asymptotic condition.
 Whenever the simulated hotend temperature changes at an absolute rate less than steady_state_rate between two successive runs of the algorithm, the steady state logic is applied.
 Since the algorithm runs frequently, even a small amount of noise can result in a fairly high instantaneous rate of change of hotend temperature.
 In practice 1°C/s seems to work well for steady_state_rate.

 When in steady state, the difference between real and simulated sensor temperatures is used to drive the changes to ambient temperature.
 However when the temperatures are really close min_ambient_change ensures that the simulated ambient temperature converges relatively quickly.
 Larger values of min_ambient_change will result in faster convergence but will also cause the simulated ambient temperature to flutter somewhat chaotically around the ideal value.
-This is not a problem because the effect of ambient temperature is fairly small and short term variations of even 10°C or more will not have a noticeable effect.
+This is not a problem because the effect of ambient temperature is fairly small and short-term variations of even 10°C or more will not have a noticeable effect.

 It is important to note that the simulated ambient temperature will only converge on real world ambient temperature if the ambient heat transfer coefficients are exactly accurate.
 In practice this will not be the case and the simulated ambient temperature therefore also acts a correction to these inaccuracies.